lollek/libprompt/README.md

 ## To be implemented
 ### Editing
-* kill-line (C-k) - Kill from cursor to the end of the prompt and put it in the kill-ring.
 * backward-kill-line (C-u) - Kill from cursor to the start of the prompt and put it in the kill-ring.
 * kill-word (M-d) - Kill from cursor to the end of the current word.
 * yank (C-y) - Yank the top of the kill-ring and put it at the cursor.